Skip to Content

 On your list of income, you’ll want to include salaries, interest from savings accounts, any benefits you receive, maintenance payments and income from other sources.
 Go through your bank accounts and make a note of all the sources of income and how much.
 Remember that if you receive money weekly, then you’ll have to work out how much this equates to monthly to make sure your figures all tally.

-3. Your outgoings
+3. Review Your outgoings

 Now look at your outgoings and everything that you spend money out on during the month.